Franck Sauzée

 Franck Gaston Henri Sauzée (born 28 October 1965) is a French former professional footballer and manager.
-He played 39 times for the France national team between 1988 and 1993, scoring nine goals and captaining the team several times.
+Throughout his playing career, he played as either a midfielder or defender, representing the France national team on 39 occasions between 1988 and 1993, scoring nine goals, and captaining the team several times.
 He achieved great success at club level during the same period, winning the 1993 UEFA Champions League Final and three league titles with Marseille.
 Later in his career he earned great plaudits for his performances for Scottish club Hibernian, whom Sauzée subsequently managed for a short period.
 Since ending his active involvement in professional football, Sauzée has worked as a football pundit for French television networks.

 Club career

 Sochaux

 Born in Aubenas, Ardèche, Sauzée began his professional career with Sochaux, and made his league debut as a 17-year-old in a match against FC Rouen in August 1983.
 The club were relegated to Ligue 2 in 1987, but won promotion back to Ligue 1 the following season.
 Sauzee also played in the 1988 Coupe de France Final, which Sochaux lost on penalties to FC Metz, during that promotion season.